Grounds for dismissal

 - during compulsory military or alternative service in the country of origin;

-- if your employee is a member of a trade union or a political organisation;
+- because your employee's membership of a trade union or a political organisation;

 - if your employee refuses to work on Sundays;